 sense) we have had projects where our manual code review improved the

+quality of the code significantly."
 Okay, this is not a big surprise so far.

 But the reply made me think a little bit: "Our actual development